-If you want to file early, the CRA will open its NETFILE service in February 2023 to electronically receive submitted returns (exact date to be determined by the CRA).
+If you want to file early, the CRA will open its NETFILE service on February 20, 2023 to electronically receive submitted returns.

 Mailed responses must be received or postmarked by the due date, and electronically submitted returns must be submitted by midnight local time of the date they are due.

 If you are self-employed, the CRA gives you a bit longer to submit your income tax return — you do not have to submit it until June 15.
 But remember, if you owe taxes you are still required to submit payment by April 30, 2023.